PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 ### Origins of GSEA

 GSEA was first described by Mootha *et al.* (Mootha 2003) in an attempt to shed light on the mechanistic basis of Type 2 diabetes mellitus.
 They reasoned that alterations in gene expression associated with a disease can manifest at the level of biological pathways or co-regulated gene sets, rather than individual genes.
 The lack of power to detect true signals at the gene level may be a consequence of high-throughput expression measurements which involve heterogeneous samples, modest sample sizes and subtle but nevertheless meaningful alterations expression levels.
-Ultimately these confound attempts to derive reliable and reproducible associations with a biological state of interest.
+Ultimately these confound attempts to derive reproducible associations with a biological state of interest.

 In their study, Mootha *et al.* employed microarrays to compare gene expression in mice with diabetes mellitus (DM2) to controls with normal glucose tolerance (NGT).
 On one hand, two statistical analysis approaches failed to identify a single differentially expressed gene between these two groups of mice.
 On the other hand, GSEA identified oxidative phosphorylation (OXPHOS) as the top scoring gene set down-regulated in DM2; The next four top-scoring gene sets largely overlapped with OXPHOS.